geins-io/sdk-api-mgmt-javascript/docs/VariantApi.md

 basicAuth.username = 'YOUR USERNAME';
 basicAuth.password = 'YOUR PASSWORD';

-let apiInstance = new GeinsManagementApiSdkJs.VariantApi();
+let apiInstance = new GeinsSdkApiMgmtJavascript.VariantApi();
-let variantGroup = new GeinsManagementApiSdkJs.VariantModelsWriteVariantGroup(); // VariantModelsWriteVariantGroup | The settings for the new group. let opts = {
+let variantGroup = new GeinsSdkApiMgmtJavascript.VariantModelsWriteVariantGroup(); // VariantModelsWriteVariantGroup | The settings for the new variant group. let opts = {
   'include': "include_example" // String | Comma separated list of product child collections to also include with the variant group.
-Set to \"product\" to only include basic product data and to null (skip) to not include any product data.
-See  {Product.Models.ProductIncludes} names for valid options.
+Set to empty string to only include basic product data or null to not include any product data.
+Valid options:    Names, ShortTexts, LongTexts, TechTexts, Items, Prices, Categories, Parameters, Variants, Markets, Images, Feeds, Urls, ShippingFees, RelatedProducts, DiscountCampaigns
 };
 apiInstance.createVariantGroup(variantGroup, opts, (error, data, response) => {
   if (error) {